Secret Menu Options at Popular Chains You Never Knew

 If you haven't ordered this iconic secret menu item from In-N-Out yet, west coasters, get on it!
 This delicious fry box is topped with American cheese, caramelized onion, and the iconic signature sauce.

-In-N-Out: Animal Buger
+In-N-Out: Animal Burger

 Didn't see that one coming, did you?
 Yes, Animal Fries is a secret menu staple at In-N-Out, but did you know you could order the same "animal" toppings on a burger as well?
 That's right!
 Order an Animal Burger and you get the American cheese, caramelized onions, and signature sauce added to your burger.
-Curious about other creative In-N-Out creations?

 Panera: Power Breakfast Egg White Bowl with Roasted Turkey

 This flavorful, secret-ish breakfast bowl is filled with antibiotic-free turkey, basil pesto, egg whites, roasted peppers, and baby spinach.
 If this dish sounds familiar, that's because Panera officially released a secret menu a few years back.
 It has since been removed from the web, but you can still order the items at a fair number of Panera locations.
+For more secret Panera orders, check out these Panera Secret Menu Items You've Got to Try.

 KFC: Make Your Own Bowl

 Traditionally, KFC's Famous Bowl comes layered with creamy mashed potatoes, corn, crispy chicken bites, gravy, and shredded cheeses.
 We sent one of our staffers to their neighborhood KFC to see if the waitstaff would be willing to make him a custom Famous Bowl.
-And though his request was met with a raised eyebrow, he got what he asked for: A cheeseless bowl, built upon a bed of green beans instead of mashed potatoes.
+And though his request was met with a raised eyebrow, he got what he asked for: a cheeseless bowl, built upon a bed of green beans instead of mashed potatoes.
 The best part: You still get to sit down to a meal that includes crispy, fried chicken!

 McDonald's: Hashbrown McMuffin